Z323323/Galois-fields-1/README.md

 The correspondence $i \otimes g \in G \leftrightarrow i \in Z_{n}$ is preserved under addition, i.e. $ig \oplus jg \leftrightarrow i \oplus j$ for each $i, j \in Z_{n}$.
 This correspondence is called an _isomorphism_.
 Specifically, two finite groups $G$ and $H$ are _isomorphic_ if there exists an invertible function [ a function is called _invertible_ if for each $\beta \in H$ there is a unique $\alpha \in G$ such that $\beta = h(\alpha)$ ] $h: G \rightarrow H$ mapping each $\alpha \in G$ into a $\beta = h(\alpha) \in H$ such that $h(\alpha \oplus \alpha ') = h(\alpha) \oplus h(\alpha ')$, where $\oplus$ denotes the group operation of $G$ on the left and that of $H$ on the right.

 Omomorphism, isomorphisms etc. are not easy concepts but they can become more familiar with some time.
-I delved both in the previous article linked, even though I can't say if it could be better to look at that resource.
+I delved both in the previous article linked, even though I can't say if it could be better to look at that resource since it tends to complicate things a bit.

 **Theorem 7.2** The elements of a cyclic group $G$ of order $n$ with generator $g$ are $\\{ 0g, 1g, \dots, (n - 1)g \\}$.
 The addition rule is $ig \oplus jg = [(i + j) \mod n] \otimes g$, the identity is $0g$ and the inverse of $ig \neq 0g$ is $(n - i) \otimes g$ (because $i \otimes g + (n - i) \otimes g = (n - i + i) \otimes g = n \otimes g = 0$).
 Finally, $G$ is isomorphic to $Z_{n}$ under the $1:1$ correspondence $ig \leftrightarrow i$.